Varun3721/Varun3721/README.md

    Give Time to the things that you wanna Learn.**
 - 👀 I’m interested in solving problems
 - 🌱 ***Looking for a window of Opportunity***
-- 💞️ I’m looking to collaborate on blockchain projects.
+- 💞️ I’m looking to collaborate on data science and Blockchain projects.
 - 📫 reach me via on varunkulshresth@gmail,com

 <!---